Motang/webside/README.md

 1. Above JDK1.6 install
 2. Above Maven 3.0.5, Private repository with Nexus is more better in Company
-3. Eclipse Java EE IDE with Git, 'Kepler' version is more better
+3. Eclipse Java EE IDE with Git and Checkstyle plugins, 'Kepler' version is more better.
 4. MySQL install (No mandatory requirement, maybe replace with H2 or HSQLDB)

 ## User Guide